Andrew Maclean

 | CO2 emissions | 226g/km |

-The same engine powers the regular M2, where it makes 353kW/600Nm – but in the CS, those outputs are upgraded to 390kW and 650Nm – identical to the M3 Competition Sedan.
+The same engine is used in the regular M2, where it makes 353kW/600Nm – but in the CS, it’s upgraded to 390kW and 650Nm – identical outputs to the M3 Competition sedan.

-In fact, the increased outputs mean it has a near-identical power-to-weight ratio to the hero M4 CS Coupe.
-All while carrying less weight and delivering identical torque to its larger sibling.
+In fact, the increased outputs mean it has a near-identical power-to-weight ratio to the hero M4 CS coupe.
+All while carrying less weight and identical torque to its larger showroom sibling.

-The M2 CS’s S58 is, according to BMW, identical to the engine in the M4 GT3 Evo racer (apart from the race car’s dry-sump oil system), which finished first and second in the 2025 Bathurst 12 Hour, with Valentino Rossi scoring a follow-up podium in the 2026 event earlier this month.
+The M2 CS’s S58 is, according to BMW, identical to the engine in the M4 GT3 Evo racer (apart from the race car’s dry-sump oil system), which came first and second in the 2025 Bathurst 12 Hour, with Valentino Rossi scoring a follow-up podium in the 2026 event.

-Its tech features include a closed-deck block, forged crankshaft, and a pair of single-scroll turbochargers feeding a 3D-printed cylinder-head with variable valve timing, with the final package sharpened by super-stiff engine bracing and firmer engine mounts to help transmit its fire and brimstone to the rear wheels.
-And it all works exceedingly well…
+Its tech features include a closed-deck block, forged crankshaft, and a pair of single-scroll turbochargers feeding a 3D-printed head with variable valve timing, with the final package sharpened by super-stiff engine bracing and firmer engine mounts to help transmit its fire and brimstone to the rear wheels.
+And it all works…

 To see how the BMW M2 CS lines up against the competition, check out our comparison tool

-This is a proper M-car, not a porky SUV, and despite not having a manual transmission – because M doesn’t have one capable of handling the 650Nm under the bonnet – it’s as raw and stripped-back as a 2026 M-car gets.
+This is a proper M car, not a porky SUV, and despite not having a manual transmission – given M doesn’t offer one capable of handling the 650Nm under the bonnet – it’s as raw and stripped-back as a 2026 M car gets.

-While it seduces with its extra bodywork and unique gold alloys, which are staggered in size, the M2 CS is all about exploiting that engine from its crisp, wafer-thin carbon-fibre seats.
-With 275mm-wide 19s up front and fatter 285s on 20-inch wheels at the back, the stance is purposeful and aggressive.
+While it seduces with its extra bodywork and unique gold alloys staggered in size, the M2 CS is all about exploiting that engine from its crisp, wafer-thin carbon-fibre seats.
+With 275-wide 19s up front and fatter 285s on 20-inch wheels at the back, the stance is purposeful and aggressive.

-If you’re expecting cushiness, you’re in the wrong postcode.
-The CS’s front buckets have a solid, firm hold on your body – especially my increasingly wide, middle-aged frame – and a no-nonsense, matter-of-fact seat base.
+If you’re expecting cushiness, you’re in the wrong postcode, as the CS’s front seats have a solid, firm hold on your body – even for my increasingly wide, middle-aged frame – but with a no-nonsense, matter-of-fact base.

-You forget that the instant you hit the start button, when the M-branded centre display and digital dash awaken like a sharpened sword being drawn from its sheath, before that glorious 3.0-litre straight six settles into a sonorous baritone idle.
+You forget that the instant you hit the Start button, the M-centre display and digital dash awaken like a sharpened sword being drawn from its sheath as that 3.0-litre twin-turbo inline-six booms a sonorous baritone idle.

-Our first miles in the M2 CS were on rough country roads between Bathurst and nearby Sofala – a pioneering gold rush town in the 1850s – where its gold alloys contrasted superbly against the BMW Individual Velvet Blue Metallic paint.
+Our first miles in the M2 CS are on rough country roads between Bathurst and nearby Sofala – a pioneering gold rush town in the 1850s – with our gold alloys contrasting superbly against the BMW Individual Velvet Blue metallic M2 CS.

-Immediately, the racetrack focus is evident, with the stiff chassis coming right through the seats and bringing a good level of communication to the thick steering wheel – but the ride is more comfortable when you go faster, when the adjustable damping takes the edge off the crater-sized potholes on our route with impressive effect.
+Immediately, the racetrack focus is evident, with the stiff chassis coming right through the seats and bringing a good level of communication to the thick steering wheel – but the ride is more comfortable when you go faster, the CS’s stable damping impressively taking the edge off the crater-sized potholes on our jaunt.

-Like the regular M2, there’s a raft of settings to alter the steering, suspension and engine response – and 10 different levels of traction control.
+Like the regular M2, there’s a raft of settings for steering, engine response and suspension – and 10 different levels of traction control – to play with.
 Yet even in its most benign settings, the CS is still brutally fast in a straight line and swallows winding roads with unshakable grace and poise.

-But its true capability becomes abundantly clear when we hit the iconic Mount Panorama circuit, where BMW superstar Valentino Rossi had just scored his second podium for the German brand in two years.
+Yet its true capability becomes abundantly clear when we hit the hallowed Mount Panorama circuit where BMW superstar Valentino Rossi scored his second podium for the brand in two years.

-The S58 turbo six, according to BMW, is 90 per cent of the engine that powers the M4 GT3 Evo racer – missing only the dry-sump setup needed for competition – in which Rossi dodged kangaroos, rivals and those unforgiving concrete walls.
+The S58 engine is, according to BMW, 90 per cent of the engine in the M4 GT3 Evo racer – missing only the dry-sump set-up needed for competition – which Rossi steers, dodging kangaroos, rivals and those vengeful concrete walls.

 We were about to attempt to thread the M2 CS between them – only the day after much, much more talented drivers than yours truly had suffered the ignominy of falling victim to them, trashing some of the world’s finest race cars in front of a global audience.

-Heading out onto the 6.213km layout, the CS begins with a twitch out of pit lane, its tail wagging oh-so-slightly as we set off to find out whether we can make it around The Mountain in a proper M-car at proper speed.
+Heading out onto the 6.213km layout, the CS begins with a twitch out of pitlane, the tail wagging oh-so-slightly as we set off like intrepid explorers to find out what we don’t know: can we make it around this great mountain, at proper speed, in a proper M car?

-From the driver’s seat, you quickly realise the steering is your friend and is super-responsive – more so in Sport Plus mode – allowing the CS to be perfectly positioned dead-centre on track as we go flat-out towards the yump on Mountain Straight at more than 200km/h.
+Located in the driver’s seat, you quickly realise the steering is your friend and is super responsive – more so in Sport Plus mode – allowing the CS to be positioned dead-centre on track as we go flat out towards the yump on Mountain Straight at more than 200km/h.

-The engine note rapidly changes from a deep idle to a higher-pitched classic six sound, working hard but punching strongly as it rushes to the 7200rpm redline.
-It maintains its strong timbre without any tinny edge – nor any metallic rasp – as the M2 CS rapidly and efficiently punches through its eight-speed transmission with absolute focus.
+The engine note rapidly changes from the deep idle to a higher-pitched classic six sound, working hard but strongly as it rushes the 7200rpm redline, maintaining its strong timbre without any tinny edge – nor any metallic rasp – as we rapidly and efficiently punch through the eight-speed gearbox with absolute focus.

-Even with the gearbox in auto mode, it does an excellent job of maximising torque, and there’s no wheelspin or chirps between shifts as the CS just puts its power to the ground with extreme efficiency.
-Flick the steering wheel-mounted levers, and full manual mode lets you choose the shift timing, too.
+Even with the gearbox in auto mode, it does an excellent job of maximising torque, and there’s no wheelspin or chirps between shifts as the CS just puts its power to the ground.
+Flick the steering-mounted levers, and full manual mode lets you choose the timing, too.

-The response to any command is rapid and strong – but not violent.
-Its backing track drowns out the radio messages as the revs rise, and there's no end to the flood of power available under your right foot.
+The CS’s response to any command is rapid, strong but not violent – its backing track drowning out the radio messages as the revs rise with no end to the flood of power under your right foot.

-The minor nose lift we discovered on the road loop in the softer modes is gone, but the BMW gurus on hand recommended leaving the suspension in a softer setting, given the undulation and twistiness of Mount Panorama demanding the M2 to load up through corners.
+The minor nose lift on the road loop in the softer modes is gone, but the BMW gurus on hand recommended leaving the suspension in a softer setting, given the undulation and twistiness of Mount Panorama demanding the M2 load up through corners.

-Somewhere like Phillip Island, they suggest, would suit full chassis stiffness, which is selectable through the touchscreen.
-And we switched the steering to the more responsive Sport Plus setting, which adds weight but not necessarily more feel.
+Somewhere like Phillip Island, they suggest, would suit full chassis stiffness selectable through the touchscreen.
+We’ve switched the steering to the more responsive Sport Plus setting, which adds weight but not necessarily more feel.

-The purple CS we drove came with Michelin Pilot Sport 4S rubber.
+The purple CS we’re pedalling came with Michelin Pilot Sport 4S rubber.
 Another M2 CS on hand wore Pirelli P Zero Corsas.
 Stomping on the brakes into Griffins Bend – the first right-hander, also a long corner tapering uphill – there’s absolute stability and confidence.

-The steering, again, helps when we apex the corner too soon, with an instant flick putting us back online after kissing the ripple strip early, as the torque and revs keep coming.
-The seats hold you in firmly, and what little body roll there is – even in soft suspension settings, remember – is predictable and well managed.
+The steering, again, helps when we apex the corner too soon, allowing an instant flick back online after kissing the ripple strip early, and the torque and revs keep coming.
+The seats hold you in firmly, the (little) body roll – even in soft suspension settings, remember – predictable and well managed.

-For safety reasons, we weren't allowed to turn the TC off, but in Sport Plus mode the CS delivered power out of The Cutting without a hint of oversteer, thanks to the electronic limited-slip diff, so we didn't miss the chance to feed in more speed as we headed up to the next winding section.
+For safety reasons, we were not allowed to turn the TC off, but in Sport Plus engine mode, the CS delivered power out of The Cutting without a hint of oversteer, thanks to the electronic limited-slip diff, not missing a chance to feed in more speed and head up to the next winding section.

-Here you become aware of the skill of the racers at Mount Panorama over the years: it’s relatively narrow and, if the steering, power and mechanical grip of the CS bring you confidence, the concrete walls stand seemingly 10 storeys high with furrowed brows as a reminder: don’t get cocky, mere mortal.
+Here, you become aware of the skill of the racers at Mount Panorama over the years: it’s relatively narrow and, if the steering, power and mechanical grip of the CS bring you confidence, the concrete walls stand seemingly ten storeys high with furrowed brows as a reminder: don’t get cocky, mere mortal.

-Yet the CS is more than up to the task, delivering a stable rear-end and a responsive front-end to make us look like bona-fide racers and a threat to Rossi’s factory drive.
+Yet the CS is more than up to the task, delivering a stable rear with a responsive front end to make us look like bona fide racers and a threat to Rossi’s factory drive.

-In reality, though, the CS delivers a mix of control, precision and entertainment, allowing you to push towards the car’s true capability but nowhere near the last few per cent of its stunning potential.
+In reality, though, it delivers a mix of control, precision and entertainment that allows a push towards the car’s true capability, yet nowhere near that last few per cent of its stunning potential.

-With its swift, balanced weight transfer, the CS is far more committed to helping you around the track than its modern predecessors, such as the 1M Coupe – a car which didn’t want you to drive it so badly that it tried to throw you off the road at any opportunity.
+With its swift, balanced weight transfer, the CS is far more committed to helping you around the track than its modern predecessors, the 1M Coupe – a car which didn’t want you to drive it so badly it tried to throw you off the road at any opportunity.

-The first M2 was better, bringing a fun factor that had been diluted in heavier, newer M3 and M4 models – but the 2026 M2 CS brings a combination of precision and poise without diluting that playfulness.
+The first M2 was better, bringing a fun factor that had been diluted in heavier, newer M3 and M4 models – but the 2026 M2 CS brings a combination of precision and poise while keeping that playfulness.

 “Don’t worry about the car behind you,” the two-way radio booms.
 No pressure, then.
 This is where it matters: the famous Dipper – a roller-coaster drop as the narrow shoestring layout pinballs the car down The Esses before Forrest’s Elbow.

-Now, the easy part: we hit 276km/h on Conrod on our fastest lap, when the CS remained surefooted and stable.
-But given more skill – and courage – there was more in it.
+Now, the easy part: we hit 276km/h on Conrod on our fastest lap, the CS remaining surefooted and stable, but given more skill – and courage – there was more in it.

-That alone shows you how effective the M2 CS is: a decade ago, your younger, sharper and fitter author took a Ferrari F12 down Conrod and didn’t match the baby BMW’s straight-line number.
+That alone shows you how effective the M2 CS is: a decade ago, a younger, sharper and fitter author you’re currently reading took a Ferrari F12 down Conrod and didn’t match the baby BMW’s raw number.

-Next, a huge test: we reach The Chase – where you must somehow pull up the car from the fastest part of the circuit before entering one of the slowest.
+Next, a huge test: we reach The Chase – where you must somehow pull up the car from the fastest part of the circuit to one of the slowest.

-The CS doesn’t squirm or wobble as you steer it around the initial right-hander before you mash the brake pedal, which again shows no objection to pulling up the 1700kg car (sans hefty post-lunch driver), just moments after it got close to its top speed.
+The CS doesn’t squirm or wobble as you steer it around the initial right-hander before you mash the brake pedal, which again shows no objection to pulling the 1700kg car (sans hefty post-lunch driver) just moments after the car was threatening its top speed.

-It all settles quickly and competently enough to allow us to throw it into the left turn – which comes with a small crest for added spice – and as the front-end grips, the rear-end takes another dose of full throttle and the car smoothly transfers to the right-hand exit.
+It all settles quickly and competently so we can throw it into the left turn – which comes with a small crest for added spice – and as the front end grips, the rear takes another dose of full throttle as the car smoothly transfers to the right-hand exit.

-As we head toward the final turn, Murrays Corner, to complete the lap, the M2 CS has proved itself to be an even more finely honed M2 that earns its ‘CS’ lettering by delivering a more involving and more satisfying driving experience.
+As we head toward the final turn, Murrays Corner, to complete the lap, the M2 CS reveals itself as an even more finely honed M2 that has earned its ‘CS’ lettering by delivering a more involving, satisfying driving experience.

-It does so with a cheekiness and nimbleness that makes carving up a road (or an iconic racetrack) an enjoyable accomplishment, rather than an 'oh my god, this thing is trying to kill me' ordeal.
-It has hiss and bite in just the right measures.
+It does so with a cheekiness and nimbleness that makes carving up a road (or an iconic racetrack) an enjoyable accomplishment, rather than a threatening “oh my god, this thing is trying to kill me”.
+It has hiss and bite in the right measures.

 To see how the BMW M2 CS lines up against the competition, check out our comparison tool

-The BMW M2 CS is the flagship model grade of the M2 lineup, and exterior paint colours and upgraded ceramic brakes are the only choices for buyers.
+The BMW M2 CS is the flagship model grade of the M2 lineup, with the exterior colour and upgraded ceramic brakes the only choices for buyers.

 2026 BMW M2 CS equipment highlights:

-The four exterior paint colours available in Australia are BMW Individual Velvet Blue Metallic, Black Sapphire Metallic, M Brooklyn Grey Metallic, and M Portimão Blue Metallic.
+The four colours available in Australia are BMW Individual Velvet Blue metallic, Black Sapphire metallic, M Brooklyn Grey metallic and M Portimão Blue metallic.

 CarExpert can save you thousands on a new BMW M2 CS.
 Click here to get a great deal

-The BMW M2 CS does not have an ANCAP safety rating, but the 2 Series Coupe range does have a four-star Euro NCAP rating.
+The BMW M2 CS does not have an ANCAP (Australasian New Car Assessment Program) safety rating, but the 2-Series Coupe range does have a four-star Euro NCAP (European New Car Assessment Program).

 Standard safety equipment includes:

-The M2 CS has front driver and passenger airbags, front side airbags, and curtain airbags covering both front and rear occupants.
+The M2 CS has front driver and passenger airbags, front side airbags, as well as curtain airbags covering both front and rear occupants.

 CarExpert can save you thousands on a new BMW M2 CS.
 Click here to get a great deal